douglaswlee/The-Island-of-Misfit-Takehomes/ADAS-Survey/README.md

 ### What is this?

 This repo contains work for a take-home assignment for a nonprofit publisher which performs research and investigative reporting in the service of consumers.
-I was not asked to continue in the interview process after completing this assignment.
+This assignment was the first step in the interview process.
+I was not asked to continue to an actual interview after completing this assignment.

 ### What was this take-home about?